avdgaag/rpub/README.md

     $ rpub compile -l /tmp/my-layout.html

+If you like the default layout or styles, but want to adapt them, you can copy those files into your project using the `generate` subcommand:

+    $ rpub generate

 ### Command reference

 * `rpub compile` -- generate .epub file
 * `rpub package` -- create zip file with compiled book and other listed files
 * `rpub preview` -- generate preview HTML file
+* `rpub generate` -- copy default layout.html, styles.css and config.yml
 * `rpub help` -- get help on subcommands
 * `rpub clean` -- remove generated files